Contents

 Household Leaving Reviews

-The last “Don’t” of Amazon we’ll cover is someone from your household or connected to it leaving a review on your book.
+The last “Don’t” of Amazon is someone from your household or connected to it leaving a review on your book.
 Amazon’s systems are very advanced and will pick up on this very quickly.

 If you sent a package to your friend from your Amazon account, and then that person goes to leave a review, it will likely get flagged.